- Our Story

 This one is not for individuals with skin sensitivity and those who get irritated due to heat.
 Placing a rough-textured sheet underneath your fitted sheet as a mattress topper helps increase friction, inhibit movement, and minimize fussiness.
 The only drawback with this is that the extra bottom sheet can raise the heat yield at night, resulting in discomfort.

-If you’re wondering how to keep fitted sheets on bed, safety pins have got the answer for you.
+If you’re wondering how to keep sheets on bed, safety pins have got the answer for you.
 Secure the sheet in place by pinning it to the mattress.
 Be certain to affix them with the force of the towing sheet, as it keeps the pins from twisting and wearing out.

 An often-overlooked reason why your fitted sheet may not be seating well is that it is not the correct size for your bed.
 Measure your bed dimensions and compare them to your fitted sheet's package to ensure the perfect sheet placement.
 If your bed sheet is too small, you need to buy a new one.
 If your sheet is bigger, you can alter it using a sewing machine.

 A foolproof way to keep your sheets on the bed is by ensuring that they are tight.
-The question has to be asked, how to keep fitted sheets tight?
+The question has to be asked, how to keep bed sheets tight?
 Here are some tips that have got your back:

 Fitted sheets are excellent but sometimes keeping them on can be quite challenging.
 However, there are several easy fixes to make life easier.
 Use the techniques explained above to keep your fitted sheet from coming off your bed.